niceyeti/tutornetes/README.md

 1) the ability to design, develop, and spin-up clusters with different properties
 2) to rapidly design, develop and test cloud apps themselves
 3) refine and tailor the devsecops artifacts that you need
-4) to provide a learning environment, your own personal k8s playground
+4) to provide a learning environment, your personal k8s playground
 5) minimal free-climbing: pushing quality concerns as far upstream in the development process as possible, with immediate development feedback and security/quality scanning.

 ## Repo Organization

 * */clusters*: create folders here containing content (helm charts, k3d startup, etc). describing a cluster
     * */base_cluster*: an example cluster
         * */go_app*: an example golang cloud application with some basic endpoints and a static page